Ismat-Samadov/backfill/README.md

 ## License

-MIT License - Feel free to use, modify, and distribute as needed.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code as long as the original license is included.
+See the `LICENSE` file for more details.